32 minute read

 We held the validation set fixed (no cross-validation).
 This allows the same development splits to be used consistently across both the classical and HyenaDNA pipelines, since GPU-intensive language model training makes repeated cross-validation expensive.
 The same run-level split underlies both classification tasks: cancer versus healthy (cancer diagnosis) on all samples, and breast versus colorectal (cancer type) restricted to cancer-positive samples.

-For all classification pipelines we dropped the first 1000 sequences in each run as a QC measure.
-We then randomly sampled 5000 sequences from the remaining sequences in each run (or used sequence sets packed to a maximum length for HyenaDNA training).
-These sequences were used to create caches of sequence-level tetramer counts, embeddings, and tensors that were sliced into for rapid experimentation with different sample sizes used for training.
+For all classification pipelines we dropped the first 1000 sequences in each run as a quality control measure.
+We then randomly sampled up to 5000 sequences from the remaining sequences in each run for tetramer and UC/CAP feature computation.
+For HyenaDNA, sequences were packed into sets up to 16k positions rather than sampled to a fixed count.

 Run-level tetramer frequencies and classification pipeline